Global identification of dynamic panel models with interactive effects: Abstract

 \section{Abstract}

-We investigate the problem of global identification in dynamic panel models with interactive effects, under the large-$N$, fixed-$T$ setting.
+We investigate the problem of global identification in dynamic panel models with interactive effects, in the large-$N$, fixed-$T$ setting.
 While local identification, typically established via the Jacobian matrix, is well understood, global identification has remained a more elusive and challenging issue.
 It is commonly believed to be unachievable in this context.
-However, we demonstrate that the model is, in fact, globally identified.
-Our analysis also covers models with additive fixed effects, including cases with unit roots, where previous studies have reported non-identification based on certain estimators.
-We show that, even in these settings, global identification holds.
+However, we demonstrate that the model is, in fact, globally identified for almost all configurations of the factors.
+Our analysis also covers models with additive fixed effects, including unit-root cases in which previous studies have reported non-identification from differenced moments.
+We show that, even in these settings, the level covariance structure delivers global identification.

-{\it Keywords: } Dynamic panel models, global identification, factor models, panel data, interactive effects
+{\it Keywords: } Dynamic panel models, Global identification, Factor models, Panel data, Interactive effects